biocaml/biopam/README.md

    of this repo is largely what is relevant to you.

 3. Tool Developers - Some code is available to test packages and help package developers.
-This code is implemented in the OCaml programming language under the `bin/` directory.
+This code is implemented in the `bin/` directory.

 ## Users